You Are Not Alone: Advice, Help and Resources for Suicide Prevention and Mental Health Awareness

 Read the full article here.

-Teen Depression: What Parents Should Look For and 10 Ways to Help
+What Parents Should Look For With Teen Depression

-Parents often struggle to discern between moodiness that is typical teenage behavior and what could be a larger mental health issue like depression.
+Parents often struggle to discern between moodiness, which is typical teenage behavior, and what could be a more significant mental health issue like depression.
 Here’s what you need to look out for.
+Read the full article here.

 There are many conversations that parents are uncomfortable having with their kids, but talking about suicide is particularly challenging.
-The topic is an important one, though, so we asked experts for their answers to some common questions parents have about whether to even broach the subject and, if they do decide to, what is the best way to do so.
+The topic is important, though, so we asked experts for their answers to some common questions parents have about whether to broach the subject and, if they do decide to, what is the best way to do so.
+Read the full article here.

 Resources for Parents